Saul Madiope: celebrating African heritage through jazz

 Some claim that history belongs to those who tell it; if this is true, then in the case of Digital Jazz Man, it is essential to highlight a central figure in Madiope's life: "This album is dedicated to my late grandmother, who passed away during COVID-19.
 My relationship with her significantly influenced the creation of this album; she essentially gifted me the heritage of where I’m from, along with the entire family tree and our tribe's history.
 Listeners can hear her voice in Setswana throughout the album, recounting the story of the Bahananwa tribe."

 Her narrative embodies resilience as she recounts how the tribe left their land because of a war they refused to fight, seeking refuge elsewhere.
 That’s why they were called Bahananwa, which translates to 'the ones who were denied.'
 She illustrates how, even as outcasts, they became a powerful nation; the Bahananwa's fighting spirit is a testament to resilience in a context where jazz, often diminished outside the Western society, finds new life.
 "That story resonated with me, especially about my music.
 Many people don’t fully understand the kind of jazz I’m making, and I sometimes feel like an outlier because of it.
-I hope that this new-age jazz can also reach out and pioneer a new sound for young people to connect with."
+I hope this new-age jazz can also reach out and pioneer a new sound for young people to connect with."

 In a world with diverse perspectives, jazz serves as both a cultural expression and a form of resistance against marginalization, as Saul mentions, "Jazz was huge, especially during apartheid; jazz helped carry people through those times.
 Then you have the struggle songs people sang during the hard days, and now they influence my compositions."
 A genre that goes beyond any defined structure: "My definition of jazz is that you can’t truly define; define is to limit.
 I say jazz is everything; for me, anything could be jazz.
 I believe I’m in this space to emphasize that we shouldn’t restrict jazz to Western society.
 Jazz is so vast.
 In Africa, we have figures like Fela Kuti, who blended jazz with Afrobeat.
 Then you have musicians like Hugh Masekela, who also had his unique way of playing.
 What we realize is that jazz is broader than most realize.
 Jazz is a mix of many kinds of sounds that come together to create a unique canvas."
 Ultimately, jazz is a living, breathing entity that reflects the richness of our diverse experiences and histories.